2022–23 UEFA Women's Champions League qualifying rounds: Seeding

 Seeding of teams was based on their 2022 UEFA club coefficients, with 7 seeded teams and 7 unseeded teams in the Champions Path, and 5 seeded teams and 5 unseeded teams in the League Path.
 Teams from the same association in the League Path could not be drawn against each other.
 The first team drawn in each tie would be the home team of the first leg.

 Summary

-The first legs were played on 20 and 21 September 2022, and the second legs on 28 and 29 September 2022.
+The first legs were played on 20 and 21 September 2022, and the second legs were played on 28 and 29 September 2022.

 The winners of the ties advanced to the group stage.